Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

         GO

     > [!NOTE]
     >TFSMark is an example of a mark.
 You can use any sequence of supported letters and numbers in your mark.
 If you have more than one marked table in the databases, record which mark you will use to restore the databases.
-For more information, see the following page on the Microsoft website: [Using Marked Transactions](http://go.microsoft.com/fwlink/?LinkId=186142).
+For more information, see [Using marked transactions](/sql/relational-databases/backup-restore/use-marked-transactions-to-recover-related-databases-consistently).

-4. Choose the **F5** key to run the procedure.
+4. Press **F5** to run the procedure.

-    If the procedure is well-formed, the message "(1 row(s) affected)" appears in the Query Editor.
+    If the procedure is correct, the message "(1 row(s) affected)" appears in the Query Editor.
 The WITH MARK option applies only to the first "BEGIN TRAN WITH MARK" statement for each table that has been marked.

 5. Save the procedure.